lzy1611/GBDAM/README.md

 Code and data for the paper "Multi-bend Tube Manufacturing with RDB Process: Graph-based Dual Attention Model with B-Spline Cross-section Fitting for Forming Quality Prediction"
-Includes coordinate transformation, data generation, abaqus modeling and post-processing, as well as GBDAM code
+Contains code for coordinate transformation, data generation, abaqus modeling and post-processing, and GBDAM model

 Core Dependency
 - **Python**: 3.8.16